level09/smsar/sites/all/modules/simplenews/README.txt

     Don't use cron:
      * Uncheck the 'Use cron to send newsletters' checkbox.
-       All newsletters will be send immediately when saving the node.
-If not all emails can be sent within the available php execution time, the remainder will be send by cron.
+       All newsletters will be sent immediately when saving the node.
+If not all emails can be sent within the available php execution time, the remainder will be sent by cron.
 Therefore ALWAYS enable cron.

     These settings are found on the Newsletter Settings page under 'Send mail' options at: